citrix/workspace-windows-vcsdk/docs/architecture.md

-An ICA virtual channel is a bidirectional error-free connection for the exchange of generalized packet data between a client and a server running Citrix XenApp or XenDesktop.
+An ICA virtual channel is a bidirectional error-free connection for the exchange of generalized packet data between a client and a server running Citrix Virtual Apps and Desktops.
 Each implementation of an ICA virtual channel consists of two components:

-*  Server-side portion on the computer running XenApp or XenDesktop
+*  Server-side portion on the computer running Citrix Virtual Apps and Desktops

  The virtual channel on the server side is a normal Win32 process; it can be either an application or a Windows NT service.